Heparin: Antidote to heparin

 Protamine sulfate has been given to counteract the anticoagulant effect of heparin (1 mg per 100 units of heparin that had been given over the past 6 hours).
 It may be used in those who overdose on heparin or to reverse heparin's effect when it is no longer needed.

 Physiological function

 Heparin's normal role in the body is unclear.
 Heparin is usually stored within the secretory granules of mast cells and released only into the vasculature at sites of tissue injury.
-It has been proposed that, rather than anticoagulation, the main purpose of heparin is defense at such sites against invading bacteria and other foreign materials.
-In addition, it is observed across a number of widely different species, including some invertebrates that do not have a similar blood coagulation system.
-It is a highly sulfated glycosaminoglycan.
-It has the highest negative charge density of any known biological molecule.
+It has been proposed that rather than anticoagulation, the main purpose of heparin is defense at such sites against invading bacteria and other foreign materials.
+In addition, it is observed across many widely different species, including some invertebrates that do not have a similar blood coagulation system.
+It is a highly sulfated glycosaminoglycan and has the highest negative charge density of any known biological molecule.